-Rising Tide will be held on Thursday 29 June at The Historic Dockyard, Chatham.
+Rising Tide was held on Thursday 29 June at The Historic Dockyard, Chatham.

 |After acting in theatre and television, Baroness Lola Young became an arts administrator, before becoming professor of Cultural Studies at Middlesex University as well as a writer, cultural critic, public speaker and broadcaster.
 Full bio|